 Valparaiso is a historic port and is known as the “Jewel of the Pacific” and the cultural capital of Chile with festivals every year and a number of street artists and musicians.
 Its charming, picturesque and colourful houses are set on cobblestone alleyways in the hills that surround the city, creating a natural amphitheatre.
 In the 19th century, Valparaiso saw an influx of European immigrants.
 The historic quarter of Valparaiso was declared a World Heritage Site by UNESCO in 2003 based on its unique architecture and urban design.
 The city’s system of funicular lifts was declared one of the world’s most endangered historical treasures by the World Monuments Fund in 1996.

 A short drive along the coast will allow us to have a perfect view of the hills and the city.
-We walk around the town to discover hidden treasures such as art galleries, small cafes, breweries and the house of the famous Chilean Poet, Pablo Neruda.
+We walk around the town to discover hidden treasures such as art galleries, small cafes and breweries.

 Lunch is not included however restaurants will be recommended to you with time allowed for you to enjoy lunch.